-Continue soaking up the beautiful vineyard surroundings as you enjoy a romantic lunch at Shadowfax.
+After touring Werribee Park Mansion, take a five-minute stroll to Winery for a romantic lunch.
 From house-made linguine to confit chicken saltimbocca, Shadowfax showcases quality regional produce with an authentic Mediterranean influenced menu and, of course, incredible wines to match!

 Wander back to Lancemore Mansion Hotel for an afternoon of relaxation and pampering.
 The boutique hotel is home to one of Melbourne’s most exclusive day spas, L.M.
 Spa.
 There are a range of treatments and spa packages to choose from, such as the Couples Recovery package.

 Designed to be enjoyed together, this 90-minute experience includes a soothing spa soak, sweet treat with a glass of sparkling, followed by a full body relaxation massage in the tranquillity suite.
 The cost is $490 per couple.
 L.M.
 Spa also features a heated indoor pool and sauna, so why not relax poolside with a cup of herbal tea to unwind after your treatment.